Andrey-Pivtorak/NestJS_prisma_SQLite/README.md

   npm run start:dev
 ```

-To open a database in browser is used the command:
+To open a database in the browser is used the command:
 ```
   npm run prisma:studio
 ```

-To open OpenAPI documentation in swagger is used the url in a WEB-browser (after running a mock-server):
+To open OpenAPI documentation in Swagger is used the URL in a WEB browser (after running a mock server):
 ```
   http://localhost:3000/api
 ```